 Mother nature knows best!
 Which she proved once again with AlgaeCal, which contains the proper proportions of nutrients to that of healthy bone.

 While it may not be the prettiest plant you’ve ever seen, we’ve made it into a natural, whole-food supplement where the benefits are beautiful and life-changing.
-In fact, it’s been clinically proven to increase bone density in as little as 6 months – at any age!

 6. Chicken Feet